lamonre/MVTEC-Stats-Project1/README.md

     * [Mortality](https://github.com/arixha/MVTEC-Stats-Project1/tree/main/our%20data/data%20mortality%20causes%20WHO%202016)
     * [Air pollution](https://github.com/arixha/MVTEC-Stats-Project1/tree/main/our%20data/air%20pollution%20WDB)

+### Variables:
+#### Qualitative:
+* Government_Type
+* Corruption_preception
+* Causes of mortality ¿¿ I don't find Monthly/weekly/fortnightly by countries ??
+* Unnecessary deaths ¿¿ I don't find Monthly/weekly/fortnightly by countries ??

+* OTHER...
+* Cities with more Density Population
+* Cities with aeroports

+#### Quantitative:
+* GDP_per_capita
+* Density Population
+* Obesity index
+* Overweight
+* Acumulative Cases Covid
+* Ages Covid
+* Monthly or Weekly or Fortnightly Cases Covid ??
+* Monthly or Weekly or Fortnightly Tests Covid ??
+* Monthly or Weekly or Fortnightly Diabetes Prevalence Covid ??
+* Monthly or Weekly or Fortnightly cardiovasc_death_rate Covid vs total deaths Covid ??
+* Weekly_icu_admissions vs hospital_beds_per_thousand Covid ??

 ## Possible hypotheses

 * Spread is more related to everyday lifestyle than rates of wealth, or socioeconomic status.
+(Number of aeroports, public transport...)
 * How the weather of each country (cold or hot) affected the spread of the virus.
 At the beginning of the pandemic some scientists said that the virus was somehow deactivated or supressed by cold weather.
+(Also Pollution...)
 * Obesity and its impact on severity of virus symptoms, including chance of death.
 * Ethnicity and its impact on spread of virus.
 Black people in USA have more risk of being contagious.
 * Contract tracing and widespread testing are key factors in controlling the outbreak.